irisnet-ai/java-api-client/README.md

     AiCheckOperationsApi apiInstance = new AiCheckOperationsApi(defaultClient);
     UUID configId = UUID.randomUUID(); // UUID | The configuration id from the Basic Configuration operations.
-    String url = "url_example"; // String | <s>The url to the image that needs to be checked.</s> Deprecated: Use 'data' parameter instead. <b>This parameter will be removed in future releases.</b>
+    String url = "url_example"; // String | <s>The url to the image that needs to be checked.</s> Deprecated: Use request body instead. <b>This parameter will be removed in future releases.</b>
-    String data = "data_example"; // String | The http(s) url or base64 encoded data uri of the image that needs to be checked.
     Integer detail = 1; // Integer | Set the detail level of the response.  * _1_ - The response only contains the _Summary_ and possibly the _Encoded_ schemas for basic information's (better API performance). * _2_ - Additionally lists all broken rules (_BrokenRule_ schema) according to the configuration parameters that were requested. * _3_ - Also shows detections (e.g. _BaseDetection_ schema) that contains extended features to each found object.
     Boolean imageEncode = false; // Boolean | Specifies whether or not to draw an output image that will be delivered in the response body as base64 encoded string.
-The _Encoded_ schema will be available in the response. try {
+The _Encoded_ schema will be available in the response.
+    Data data = new Data(); // Data | The http(s) url or base64 encoded body uri of the image that needs to be checked. try {
-      CheckResult result = apiInstance.checkImage(configId, url, data, detail, imageEncode);
+      CheckResult result = apiInstance.checkImage(configId, url, detail, imageEncode, data);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling AiCheckOperationsApi#checkImage");